mpatacchiola/neuroc/README.md

 Prerequisites
 --------------

 To install the library you must have "make" and "g++" already installed on your system.
+The only external dependency required is the "Eigen" library, a powerful tool for linear algebra.
-You can install them from a Unix system running the following commands from the terminal:
+From a Unix system you can install everything running the following commands in the terminal:

- `sudo apt-get install g++ build-essential`
+ `sudo apt-get install g++ build-essential libeigen3-dev`

 Installation